djalbat/easy/README.md

 EasyUI is an MVC framework without the M and without the C. It's without a model, only abstracting away from the view, namely the document object model.
 There is some irony here.
 It's without a controller, or whatever.
 It will not help you with the architecture of your large application.
 It is about the leaves of an application, not its branches.

-It abstracts away from the DOM to provide a basic set of classes for elements such as buttons, links, etc. It covers up some of the browser APIs' more idiosyncratic syntax and is hopefully a bit more readable.
+It abstracts away from the DOM to provide a set of classes for elements such as buttons, links, etc. It covers up some of the more idiosyncratic syntax from the JavaScript browser API and is hopefully a bit more readable.

 ## Related projects